Skip to content

 • Extras.
 I was looking for any innovative AI appointment scheduling features that could be game changers for the way you schedule and work through your day.

-To test, I first made sure it was actually AI at work.
-After that, I signed up for each AI scheduling app and added my schedule, making some changes to see how the platform adapted as I did.
+Here's how I tested the apps you're about to read about: I signed up for each AI scheduling app and added my schedule, making some changes to see how the platform adapted as I did—the way it adapts shows if there's actually AI at work.
 I set up meetings with myself (via a bunch of separate calendar accounts) and rearranged events over the course of a week.
 I explored the settings, tried out all the available features, and watched the robots create my schedule for me.
 Based on all that experience researching and testing these tools, here are the best AI calendar apps.

 The best AI scheduling assistants at a glance